 The EB3A arrived at my house late Friday afternoon.
 I didn’t think much of it other than unboxing and plugging it in so I could test it out the next day.
 It arrived partially charged to 60%.
 Ok, no big deal, let’s plug it in.
 I didn’t time it, but about 25 minutes later, I walked by only to notice it was at 100%.
 What?
 Really?
 That’s insane, and I like it a lot!

-Many companies are getting into these portable power stations, such as Jackery, Ecoflow, Anker, Goal Zero and so on.
-While I can’t speak to those as I don’t own any, based on what other reviewers have to say, they charge substantially slower.
+Many companies are getting into these portable power stations, such as Jackery, Ecoflow, Anker, Goal Zero, etc. While I can’t speak to those as I don’t own any, based on what other reviewers have to say, they charge substantially slower.
 For example, a comparable Jackery unit (sub $300 US) took 5 hours to charge.
-Very quickly, it becomes obvious that it’s one of the EB3A’s best features.
+Very quickly, it becomes obvious that the quick charge is one of the EB3A’s best features.

 Solar Charging